CookieCenter/CopyTube/README.md

 # CopyTube
 ## About
-Download videos from Youtube.
+Youtube download.
 I wanted to keep it simple, so it is a simple commandline application.
 Enter the link, then enter the filename without extension.
 I'd like to note that this project is not fully complete and it would need further completion but I don't have time for that.
 Also it can't download high resolutions like 1080p because youtube doesn't combine audio